 If you’re looking for pet resorts, there are a bunch of vacation resorts that cater specifically to you and your pet.
 You can make it a yearly tradition, or a one-time visit — regardless, it’s a great way to spend some quality time.
 Neither dogs nor humans love being crammed into the car for excessive amounts of time, so pet-friendly vacation resorts are something both can look forward to.
 Also, the resort atmosphere makes the long trips worth the wait!

 When picking a dog-friendly vacation, make sure to consider the personality of your canine friend.
 Do they like the great outdoors?
 Do they crave a little extra peace and quiet?
 Will they want to play with other dogs, or just have some one-on-one time with their favorite human?
 There are lots of different dog friendly vacation resorts with different attributes.
-Find something that you’ll both enjoy!
+Find something that you’ll both enjoy and if you've never traveled with your dog before checkout Your Dog Advisor for some useful tips.

 5. Open Roads